 Day 4

 Overnight it snowed and my sweaty boots from yesterday were frozen solid and rather difficult to get into.
 But I took off early in the deep snow to explore the winter hiking of the lakes and pools of ‘The Walls’.
-I planned another circuit walk of about 5km that would take in the scenic Pools of Bethesda, Gate of Chains, Pool of Siloam and return to camp via the North side of Lake Silone.
+I planned another circuit walk of about 5km that would take in the scenic Pools of Bethesda, Gate of Chains, Pool of Siloam, and return to camp via the North side of Lake Silone.

-Most of this area didn’t appear to have any paths or tracks, but as there was so much snow I wasn’t really sure.
-I just tread my way through the snow until stopping on so many occasions to take in the stunning vistas.
-During the winter hiking I had two problems.
+Most of this area didn’t appear to have any paths or tracks, but as there was so much snow I wasn’t sure.
+I just tread my way through the snow stopping on so many occasions to take in the stunning vistas.
+During the winter hiking, I had two problems.
 Firstly, my boots were frozen and making my feet cold no matter what I seemed to do.
 Secondly, I lost my sunglasses before the walk and the sun was starting to come out.
 I was a little worried about snow blindness.
-Lucky for me the sun only started in earnest when I was close to camp so I warmed myself in my now sun covered tent and began the slow process of thawing out and packing up camp.
+Lucky for me the sun only started in earnest when I was close to camp so I warmed myself in my now sun-covered tent and began the slow process of thawing out and packing up camp.

 11km hiking